MBA International (IMBA)

 Total units required for MBA: 36

 The College of Business (COB) in conjunction with the College of Continuing Education (CCE), proposes to offer a self-supported Master of Business Administration (International) degree program that can be completed either fully online or face to face.

 The purpose of the MBA (International) program is to provide students the opportunity to become future leaders in the competitive world of international commerce.
 The program focuses on advancing knowledge, skills and practices that are complemented by twelve 3-unit courses include eight core courses and four courses from a specific area of emphasis: Finance, International Management, and Information Technology.

 The academic background of each applicant will be assessed to determine if they have the educational foundation to be successful in the program.
 Individuals are required to take four IMBA boot camps.
 They are:

 - Financial Accounting

 - Business Economics

 All applicants for post-baccalaureate degree programs in Business must have earned a baccalaureate degree from a regionally accredited four-year institution of higher learning or the equivalent from a foreign institution.
-Admission requirements are different for each of the CBA Graduate Programs.
+Admission requirements are different for each of the COB Graduate Programs.
 The specific admission requirements for each degree program are listed within the program descriptions under “Admission Information” on the following pages.
-The College of Business Administration reserves the rights to revise its admissions standards and to limit enrollment in its graduate degree programs.
+The College of Business reserves the rights to revise its admissions standards and to limit enrollment in its graduate degree programs.

-Admission Criteria for the MBA Program:
+Minimum Admission Criteria for the MBA Program

 Special Admission Process